MarshmelloSUCKS/Icecast95/README.md

 ## Description
 Thanks for checking out my Icecast95 theme!
-This theme is made to work with Icecast 2.4.4 and has not yet been tested with other versions or the icecast-kh branch.
+This theme is made to work with Icecast 2.4.4, and has been tested to work on the icecast-kh branch.
+This theme has not yet been tested with older Icecast versions.
 It may work on other versions, but I won't guarantee it.

 The following are instructions on how to "install" this theme.
 These instructions were made with a Linux system in mind,